-However, if an NHS Pension Scheme member who had previously been subject to the cap is buying added years under an agreement that started before 1 April 2008, those added years remain subject to the cap.
-Contributions in respect of those earnings subject to the added years cap are still limited to £150,600 for 2016/17.
+However, if an NHSPS member who had previously been subject to the cap is buying Added Years under an agreement that started before 1 April 2008, those Added Years remain subject to the cap.
+Contributions in respect of those earnings subject to the Added Years cap are still limited to £154,200.00 for 2017/18.
 (See Employer Newsletter July 2017).

-Any added years agreements starting on or after 1 April 2008 are not subject to the earnings cap and contributions are payable on the full actual NHS pensionable earnings.
-Do not enter "YES" in Box J if this is the case.
+Any Added Years agreements starting on or after 1 April 2008 are NOT subject to the earnings cap and contributions are payable on the full actual NHS pensionable earnings.
+Do NOT enter "YES" in Box J if this is the case.

 Please also refer to the guidance notes for completion of box 38c and beware that manual entries may be required in allocating the cap, particularly where a member has 1995/2008 and 2015 earnings.
-Show the allocation and provide further information as a note in box 103.
+Show the allocation and provide further information as a note in box 98.

-Further information and guidance on the operation of the earnings cap can be found on www.nhsbsa.nhs.uk/nhs-pensions and also in a factsheet; Earnings Cap factsheet, in the employers' hub area of the website under practitioner forms.
+Further information and guidance on the operation of the earnings cap can be found on www.nhsbsa.nhs.uk/pensions and also in a factsheet; Earnings Cap factsheet, in the employers' hub area of the website under practitioner forms.